ia64 ptrace: off-by-one yak

 - various slab debugs

-As a result I got kernel to unbootable state /o\.
+As a result I got kernel to an unbootable state again /o\.

 After a while (about a day) I started seeing the reports of arbitrarily corrupted memory: